-1. The internship is an organized program of training that is sequential, cumulative, and graduated in complexity and is characterized by greater breadth and depth than the practicum experience designed to meet the needs of the Intern, and providing an extension of education and supervised training from the university program.
+1. The internship is an organized program of training characterized by greater breadth and depth than the practicum experience designed to meet the needs of the Intern, and providing an extension of education and supervised training from the university program.

-2. The internship agency employs a clearly designated doctoral-level psychologist, who:

-(a) is currently licensed by the state regulatory board of psychologist examiners to practice at the independent level;(b) has at least three years of experience as a psychologist and has been employed with the agency/district for at least one year prior to assuming supervisory responsibilities for an intern is required; and (c) serves as primary supervisor and is responsible for the integrity and quality of the internship program.
+2. The internship agency employs a clearly designated doctoral-level psychologist, who: (a) is currently licensed by the state regulatory board of psychologist examiners to practice at the independent level; (b) has at least three years of experience as a school psychologist and has been employed with the district for at least one year prior to assuming supervisory responsibilities for an intern is required; and (c) is responsible for the integrity and quality of the internship program.
+Serves as primary supervisor.